Starkku/MapTool/Conversion-Profile-Documentation.md

 ### SectionRules

 A list of section name, keys and values conversion rules, each on its own line with | as a separator between section name, key and value information.
+A combination of two characters `->` can be used to separate old and new value for section and key names.

 **Example #1:**
 <pre>